Duke Divinity School

-The Divinity School at Duke University in Durham, North Carolina, is one of ten graduate or professional schools within Duke University.
+The Duke Divinity School at Duke University in Durham, North Carolina, is one of ten graduate or professional schools within Duke University.
 It is also one of thirteen seminaries founded and supported by the United Methodist Church.
 It has 39 regular rank faculty and 15 joint, secondary or adjunct faculty, and, as of 2017, an enrollment of 543 full-time equivalent students.
-The current dean of the Divinity School is the Rev. Dr. Edgardo Colón-Emeric, who assumed the deanship on Aug.
-31, 2021.
+The current dean of the Divinity School is the Rev. Dr. Edgardo Colón-Emeric, who assumed the deanship on August 31, 2021.
 Former deans include the prominent New Testament scholar Richard B. Hays, who stepped down in 2015.

 History

 The Divinity School was founded in 1926 as the first graduate school at Duke, following a large endowment by James B. Duke, a tobacco magnate, in 1924.
 The Divinity School carries on from the original founding of Trinity College in 1859, which provided free training for Methodist preachers in exchange for support from the church.
 Though the school is affiliated with the United Methodist Church, it is also ecumenical in outlook and has both faculty and students from a variety of denominations.

 The Divinity School consists of three buildings: the original Gray Building, the Langford Building, and the Westbrook Building.
 The most recent building is the Hugh A. Westbrook Building, which opened in 2005 and is 53000 sqft.
 It also contains the 315-seat Bishop W. Kenneth Goodson Chapel with 55 ft-high ceilings, office space, a bookstore, cafe, outdoor patio, and a 177-seat lecture hall.

 Stanley Hauerwas, considered one of the leading exponents of postliberal and narrative approaches to theology, was a longtime professor at Duke Divinity School, serving as the Gilbert T. Rowe Professor of Theological Ethics.
 Time magazine named Hauerwas "America's Best Theologian" in 2001.
 Hauerwas retired in 2013, but continues to write and speak at Duke as a senior research fellow.

 Duke Divinity also benefits from the resources of The Duke Endowment, providing an outlet for this fund's support of higher education and the rural church in North Carolina.
-Resources from the Charlotte, NC–based endowment go to underwrite Divinity School programs for field education, continuing education, the Thriving Rural Communities Initiative, and Hispanic Ministries.
+Resources from the Charlotte, North Carolina–based endowment go to underwrite Divinity School programs for field education, continuing education, the Thriving Rural Communities Initiative, and Hispanic Ministries.
 The Divinity School also receives support from the Ministerial Education Fund of the United Methodist Church for student financial aid, faculty support, and other core mission programs of the school.